tanmay-bhat/tanmay-bhat.github.io/content/posts/argocd-plugin-generator-multitenant-deployment.md

             - active
 ```

-It's a standard Kubernetes selector and it's a list, multiple values can be provided.
+It's a standard Kubernetes selector, and it's a list, multiple values can be provided.

 ### Passing Input parameters to Plugin
 - Instead of above filtering that will happen on client i.e ArgoCD side, if you implement the logic in plugin service to accept parameters, ArgoCD can send that while fetching tenants, for example :